justinpearson/Raspberry-Pi-for-iPhone-Backup/README.md

 ## 2a.
 Plug in phone

+Plug the iPhone into the RPi's USB port.
+(Note the RPi Zero has micro-USB ports for both power and data; plug the phone into the data port.)

 Running `dmesg` shows the USB driver at least recognizes it:

     (python3) pi@rpi01:~ $ dmesg -wH